axeluhl/sailing-analytics/wiki/data-mining-architecture.md

 Processors are the main component of the framework to process the data and work with the [Pipes and Filter Architecture](http://de.wikipedia.org/wiki/Pipes_und_Filter).
 The interface `Processor<InputType, ResultType>` describes the functionality of processors, which combines pipes and filters.
 It has methods to process given elements or to react to a thrown failure and also methods to control the work-flow (for example to finish or abort the work), but it doesn't have methods to get the result of the data processing.
 The results of processors are forwarded to something, that depends on the concrete implementation (this will be other processors in most cases).
 Here are the most important methods of `Processor`:

+* The method `canProcessElements` returns `true`, if the processor will accept new elements.
 * The method `processElement` processes the given element and forwards the result.
 * The method `onFailure` handles failures during the processing.
 	* The standard implementation is forwarding them to the last processor, that collects the failures, until the processing is finished.
 Than the failures will be handled.